asavinov/prosto/README.md

 ![Data processing workflow](docs/images/fig_1.png)

+`Prosto` operations are demonstrated in notebooks which can be found in the "notebooks" folder in the main repo.
+Do your own experiments by tweaking them and playing around with the code: https://github.com/prostodata/prosto/tree/master/notebooks

-More detailed information can be found in the documentation: http://prosto.readthedocs.io/.
-Below is a concise description of the project extracted from the documentation.
+More detailed information can be found in the documentation: http://prosto.readthedocs.io

 # Why Prosto?